 Today when we see the Hinnom Valley, it looks far different from the time of Manasseh.
 Today the valley hosts musical concerts and offers a park with lush, green grass for children with Frisbees.

 Do you know someone too far gone?
-Manasseh illustrates for you the awesome grace of God toward all who would turn to the Lord in sincerity.
+Manasseh and the Hinnom Valley illustrate the awesome grace of God toward all who would turn to the Lord in sincerity.
 If the Lord can change Manasseh’s heart, He can change anyone’s.

 Never give up hope.
 Never quit praying.